AlexeyZvezdin/simple-auth-app/README.md

 # simple-auth-app

-### Just training to do app with routring and registration using NERP stack
+### Just training to do ann app with routing and registration using NERP stack